jakeberv/avian_molecular_shifts/README.md

 **Janus**

 This folder contains the relevant results from janus (e.g.,input/output files).
-The source tree file is in ‘timetree_all_taxa_OW_2019.nextree.tre’ available in the supplementary materials from Kimball et al. (2019) here: https://www.mdpi.com/1424-2818/11/7/109/s1, labeled as ‘MRL_3backbone.’
+The topological constraint tree is in ‘timetree_all_taxa_OW_2019.nextree.tre’ available in the supplementary materials from Kimball et al. (2019) here: https://www.mdpi.com/1424-2818/11/7/109/s1, labeled as ‘MRL_3backbone.’
 It is also provided in our GitHub repository [here](/trees/MRL_3backbone.tre) for reference.
 Janus has been implemented in both Golang and C, and the source code (and documentation) is available at https://git.sr.ht/~hms/janus and https://git.sr.ht/~hms/hringhorni.